swcarpentry/r-novice-gapminder/_episodes/13-dplyr.md

 ---
-layout: page
-title: R for reproducible scientific analysis
-subtitle: Dataframe manipulation with dplyr
+title: Dataframe manipulation with dplyr
-minutes: 90
+teaching: 90
+exercises: 20
+questions:
+- "FIXME"
+objectives:
+- " To be able to use the 6 main dataframe manipulation 'verbs' with pipes in  `dplyr`."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * To be able to use the 6 main dataframe manipulation 'verbs' with pipes in `dplyr`
->

 Manipulation of dataframes means many things to many researchers, we often select certain observations (rows) or variables (columns), we often group the data by a certain variable(s), or we even calculate summary statistics.
 We can do these operations using the normal base R operations:

 ~~~